 5. The world becomes a magical place: Do you remember the last time that you felt truly amazed?
 A time when your jaw dropped, and you said, “wow!”?
 Kids do this often because they look at everything through the eyes of wonder.
 The newness of everything that they witness fascinates them.
 They can see magic in even the simplest object.
 Of course, as adults, we can’t erase our memories, but we can temporarily suspend our stream of thoughts and engage with life from a neutral and non-judgmental place.
 Get out into nature and watch beautiful sunsets, or look up at the starry sky.
 Disengage by leaving your Smartphone on silent mode and visit a museum, art gallery, movie or show, and lose yourself in the artistic beauty.

 If you ever find yourself reminiscing about the simpler times of your childhood, just remember that you can always relive those memories through your imagination and creative expression.
 Like the mystical tree door that Christopher Robin enters to be with Winnie the Pooh in The Hundred Acre Wood, it’s a portal will always stay open for you to enter.

 All my best on your journey,

 Question: Do you believe that being childlike makes growing up easier?
-Can you remember any specific circumstances in your life that this was true?
+How has this outlook benefited you?